Simrad angular position calculations

 where:

-is the value read from the data file (visible on the File page of the Information dialog box)
+sensitivity = the value read from the data file (visible under File on the Details dialog box).

-is the value entered on the Calibration page of the Variable Properties dialog box.
+offset = the value for MajorAxisAngleOffset/MinorAxisAngleOffset displayed on the Calibration page of the Variable Properties dialog box.

 See also